 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
-If a semen analysis is scheduled, you will need to refrain from ejaculating for at least two and no longer than 11 days prior to the collection.
+If a semen analysis is scheduled, you will need to refrain from ejaculating for at least two to five days prior to the collection.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.